 Tucatinib (Tukysa®) are oral pills used to treat advanced breast cancer, after at least one other anti-HER2 targeted drug has been tried.
 It is typically given along with trastuzumab and the oral chemo drug capecitabine.
 Some kinase inhibitors have multiple targets, but tucatinib appears to predominantly bind to HER2, meaning there is less risk of side effects.

-There are current studies being carried out to test the effectiveness of tucatinib vs a placebo with capecitabine and trastuzumab in advanced HER2-positive breast cancer23,24.
-The results are so far promising, and an application has been sent to the FDA (the American drug committee) for its approval.
+Recently, clinical studies were completed testing the effectiveness of tucatinib vs a placebo with capecitabine and trastuzumab in advanced HER2-positive breast cancer23,24.
+The results were positive showing that tucatinib shows a better response than the older treatments it was compared to.
+The FDA (the American drug committee) has now approved it and recently it was announced that tucatinib has been accepted for use within NHS Scotland.
 The lead investigator, Dr Murthy, believes the combination of these drugs may become the new standard of care24.

 What side effects will I be at risk of?